The Best of Both Worlds: Bridging Quality and Diversity in Data Selection with Bipartite Graph: Introduction

-\item Through experiments, we demonstrate that our method, \ours, surpasses existing data selection strategies, achieving significantly better computational efficiency (see \autoref{sec:experiments}).
-Additionally, our detailed analyses provide valuable insights into the design choices of \ours, the characteristics of the selected subset, and the importance of quality and diversity in relation to the subset sizes (see \autoref{sec:analysis}). \end{itemize}
+\item Our detailed analyses provide valuable insights into the design choices of \ours, the characteristics of the selected subset, and the importance of quality and diversity in relation to the subset sizes (see \autoref{sec:analysis}). \end{itemize}